SeanClay10/SeanClay10/README.md

 Welcome to my GitHub profile!
 I'm a passionate and driven Computer Science student at Oregon State University.
 I am a junior specializing in the ethical development of AI tools.
 With a strong foundation in algorithms, software development, and problem-solving, I enjoy building efficient, user-friendly applications and tackling challenging technical problems.

-My GitHub profile is relatively new, as I am currently working on transferring all of my projects to this profile.

 ## About Me

 - **Current Focus**: I'm currently exploring software development techniques, efficient database integration methods, and gaining experience in working within an Agile environment.